 Alexandra (“Lex”) Sundarsingh

-Lex has a BA in Political Science from the University of Toronto and an MA at the same school.
+Lex has a BA in Political Science and an MA in History from the University of Toronto.
+She is currently pursuing a PhD in History at the University of Illinois at Urbana-Champaign (UIUC).
 She is a World University Debate Championships (WUDC) quarterfinalist, the champion of the Yale IV, a 2 time finalist at the Cambridge IV and a 2 time quarterfinalist at the Oxford IV as well as reaching elimination rounds in over a dozen other tournaments.
 She has also been the Chief Adjudicator at the North American Debate Championships and North American Women’s Debate Championships in addition to judging numerous elimination rounds at other events.

 Ksenia holds a Bachelors of Education and an Honours Bachelor of Arts in history from Queen’s University.
 Currently, she is completing her Masters in History, also at Queen’s.
 She is a Canadian National Debating Champion, a Central Canadian National Debating Champion, a breaking World University Debate Championship (WUDC) debater, a 2 time finalist in the North American Women and Gender Minorities Tournament, and an experienced adjudicator.
 Ksenia is also a former President of the Queen’s Debating Union.